Xiaoqiuu/Hoshino-Docs-Assistant/README.md

 ---

 <div align="center">
-Made with ❤️ by Xiaoqiuu
+Made with ❤️ by Kiro
 </div>